 Visual elements and layout are essential components of children's books, with illustrations complementing the text and aiding comprehension.
 Balancing text and illustrations ensures an engaging and visually appealing experience for young readers.

-The narrative structure and story arc must be carefully crafted within the maximum page limit.
+The writer must carefully craft the narrative structure and story arc within the maximum page limit.
 Whether it's a concise story or a more in-depth narrative, the goal is to provide a satisfying reading experience while maintaining a well-developed plot and character arcs.

 Children's books have the power to forge emotional connections and leave a lasting impact.
 Authors must strike the right balance between brevity and emotional resonance, creating stories that captivate young readers and deliver meaningful messages or lessons.